Cold Harbour (novel)

 Cold Harbour is a book by British writer Jack Higgins, set during World War II and first published in 1990.

 Plot summary

-In May 1944 Brigadier general Dougal Munro of the SOE sends Genevieve Trevaunce, a beautiful British operative, to France with the task of infiltrating General Erwin Rommel's briefing on the defense of the Atlantic Wall.
+In May 1944 Brigadier Dougal Munro of the SOE sends beautiful British operative Genevieve Trevaunce to France, with the task of infiltrating General Erwin Rommel's briefing on the defence of the Atlantic Wall.
 The mission is compromised and it is up to OSS Major Craig Osbourne, a highly trained assassin and Special Forces officer, to rescue her.